Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 ### For CVC only payments

 Paying only with CVC is possible with the Access Worldpay APIs using a Verified Token.
-Verified tokens are long-lived tokens representing a customer's card details.
+Verified tokens are long-lived tokens representing a customer's card details which are valid for 4 years.
 You would typically save these in your database as part of a first card payment in a repeat agreement.

 #### Cvc validation